 Prince hid 50 complete music videos in his secret Vault!

-Known as a perfectionist that refused to release anything he wasn’t happy with, it was discovered after his tragic death that in his famous vault, he had numerous never released tunes, 50 of them with finished music videos!
+Known as a perfectionist who refused to release anything he wasn’t happy with, it was discovered after his tragic death that in his famous vault, he had numerous never-released tunes, 50 of them with finished music videos!

 Some of this work was released posthumously on the albums Piano and a Microphone in 2018, and Originals in 2019.

-Prince’s first album came out in 1978, entitled For You, but it didn’t have much success.
+Prince’s first album came out in 1978, named For You, but it didn’t have much success.
 On the follow-up in 1979, simply entitled Prince, we got his first #1 in I Wanna Be Your Lover, a tune still played by DJs and even bands.
-It also contained my favorite Prince composition, I Feel For You.
+It also contained my favourite Prince composition, I Feel For You.

 I Feel For You was never released as a single by Prince, it was however by Chaka Khan in 1984, just after her signature song, Ain’t Nobody.

 Prince’s sixth studio album came with a film as well.
-Entitled Purple Rain it sold 25 million copies worldwide!
+Dubbed Purple Rain, it sold 25 million copies worldwide.
 Tunes include the title track, Let’s Go Crazy, and the awesome When Doves Cry.
 He received both a Grammy (album) and an Oscar (movie) for Purple Rain.

 The follow-up, released the next year (‘85) had another Prince classic in Raspberry Beret.
-In 1986 we get Parade and the single Kiss.
+In 1986 we got Parade and the single Kiss.
 Alongside Purple Rain, Kiss is Prince’s most recognized tune.
-It’s also a standard on the cover band repertoire, even more so than Purple Rain, perhaps thanks to its faster tempo and simple chord structure.
+It’s also a standard on the cover band repertoire, even more so than Purple Rain, probably thanks to its faster tempo and simple chord structure.

-In 1987, he release Sign ‘O’ The Times and had by now disbanded his previous band.
+In 1987, he released Sign ‘O’ The Times and had by now disbanded his previous band.
 Most critics prefer this album to Purple Rain, calling it his best work.
-Sales were nowhere near Purple Rain, although the lead single is still played by DJs and is certainly one of his classics.
+Sales were nowhere near Purple Rain, although the title track is still played by DJs and is certainly one of his classics.

-As the 80s came to end, Prince next released two soundtrack albums, the first for the film Batman, no big tunes were to be found here.
+As the ’80s came to an end, Prince next released two soundtrack albums, the first for the film Batman, no big tunes were to be found here.
 The second, Grafiti Bridge wasn’t a huge success but it did better than the film which nobody remembers.

 One single came from Grafiti Bridge in Thieves In The Temple, recorded with his new band, suitably named: New Power Generation.